Water scooter gunmen fire at beach vendor in Mexico’s Cancun

 - All teachers transferred, fired from troubled elementary

+But there have been a number of eye-catching incidents of late as gangs fight for control of local drug dealing, and the city has registered 130 murders so far this year.

+Also Thursday, police reported that three people were slain outside a bar located away from the hotel zone.

-In the latest Acapulco incident, a man was shot to death this week on Caletilla beach in the Pacific resort city.
-In 2016, a gunman killed a sarong vendor on the beach and then fled on a water scooter.
+Cancun police have no record of any prior attack involving personal watercraft in the city, though assailants have been known to use the vehicles in Acapulco, on the other side of the country.
+In 2016, a gunman killed a sarong vendor on the beach there and then fled on a water scooter.

+Earlier week a man was killed on Acapulco’s Caletilla beach in a shooting that authorities attributed to a dispute over local drug sales, just the latest in a string of violent incidents in the city’s coastal tourist zones.